Improving Label-Deficient Keyword Spotting Through Self-Supervised Pretraining: Conclusion

 \section{Conclusion}

-In this paper, we investigated the use of the self-supervised learning methods, Data2Vec, in order to improve the performance of \gls*{kws} models in label-deficient scenarios.
-We implemented a self-supervised keyword spotting system using three variations of the \gls*{kwt} model which were pretrained using Data2Vec, and the system was tested on a label-deficient setup of the Google Speech Commands data set.
-The results show that pretraining using Data2Vec significantly improved the \gls*{kws} performance for all three implemented models, with absolute improvements in test set accuracy between \SIrange{6.72}{11.31}{\percent}.
-Moreover, when trained using only \SI{20}{\percent} of the total training data, the pretrained models achieved performance comparable to models trained on the full training set, regardless of whether the models were pretrained on domain-specific data.
-These significant improvements in accuracy suggest that self-supervised pretraining can greatly improve the performance of \gls*{kws} models.
-Further investigation into the application of various self-supervised learning methods for \gls*{kws} thus serves as an interesting direction of future research.
+In this paper, we investigated the use of the self-supervised learning method, Data2Vec, in order to improve the performance of \gls*{kws} models in label-deficient scenarios.
+We implemented a self-supervised keyword spotting system using three variations of the \gls*{kwt} model which we pretrained using Data2Vec, and tested the system on a label-deficient setup of the Google Speech Commands data set.

+The results show that pretraining using Data2Vec significantly improved the \gls*{kws} performance for all three models, with absolute improvements in test set accuracy between \SIrange{8.22}{11.18}{\percent}.
+Moreover, when fine-tuned using only \SI{20}{\percent} of the original labelled training data, the pretrained models achieved performance comparable to models trained on the full training set, regardless of whether the models were pretrained on domain-specific data.

+These significant improvements in accuracy show that self-supervised pretraining is not limited to large general speech models but can also greatly improve the performance of relatively small \gls*{kws} models, when labelled data is limited.
+Further work involves investigating how self-supervised pretraining affects the noise-robustness of \gls*{kws} models, and obtaining deeper insights on the limitations of self-supervised pretraining for small models.